 The Doctor of Physical Therapy professional program is committed to ensuring that each student is well prepared and safe to administer evaluative tests and treatment interventions before advancing to clinical experiences.
 There is a risk that psychomotor and clinical reasoning skills mastered in the program may decline during an extended absence (defined as 2 or more consecutive semesters).
 Therefore, return to the professional program (defined as enrollment or re-enrollment in one or more courses) after the extended absence will require that a clinical skills development plan be designed to make sure the student has the opportunity to demonstrate knowledge and skills necessary to safely advance and be successful in the program.
-This plan will be developed by the academic and clinical education advisors in consultation with the core faculty, and will be co-signed by the Department Chair and Assistant / Associate Dean in the Office of Academic and Student Affairs.
+This plan will be developed by the academic and clinical education advisors in consultation with the core faculty, and will be co-signed by the Department Chair and Assistant/Associate Dean in the Office of Academic and Student Affairs.

 The student development plan for the semester he/she returns may include, but is not limited to, the following requirements:

 Part 1 – Demonstration of successful retention of clinical reasoning and psychomotor skills mastered from previous course content (last successfully completed semester in the program).

-- The student will be registered for PTD 499 Directed Independent Study (1 credit).
+- The student will be registered for PTD 590 Directed Study in Physical Therapy (1 credit).

 - No later than the first week of the semester the student will take and pass the comprehensive clinical competence performance exam and the comprehensive computer exam for content covered in the last semester successfully completed.

-- If the student is unsuccessful in passing the above exam requirements of PTD 499 Directed Independent Study within the first week, then a special plan will be developed.
+- If the student is unsuccessful in passing the above exam requirements of PTD 590 Directed Study in Physical Therapy within the first week, then a special plan will be developed.
 This special plan may include the requirement to:

 - restart the professional curriculum; or,